reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 - `[{ type: 'User', id: 1 }, { type: 'User', id: 'LIST' }]`

 Example 2:
-If a specific tag of `{ type: 'Post', id: 'LIST' }` was invalidated, the following `provided` tags would all be invalidated:
+If a specific tag of `{ type: 'Post', id: 'LIST' }` was invalidated, endpoints whose data `provided` the following tags would all have their data invalidated:

 - `[{ type: 'Post', id: 'LIST' }]`
 - `[{ type: 'Post', id: 1 }, { type: 'Post', id: 'LIST' }]`

-The following `provided` tags would _not_ be invalidated:
+Endpoints whose data `provided` the following tags would _not_ have their data invalidated:

 - `['Post']`
 - `[{ type: 'Post' }]`